faisalarkan21/cms-laboratory/README.md

 ## How to Use
 Sorry, for a while this repository not for being used for the public.
 It's for my scientific journal. :warning:  <br>
-I just keep it on github for greater ease in the process of program development. thank you! :gift:
+I just save it on github for greater ease in the process of program development. thank you! :gift:

 Made by :computer:
  <br>